hkopenai/hk-finance-mcp-server/README.md

 2. Quarterly statistics on residential mortgage loans in negative equity in Hong Kong
 3. Credit card lending survey results in Hong Kong
 4. Coin cart schedule in Hong Kong
-5. Get list of hotlines for reporting loss of credit card from Hong Kong banks.
+5. Get list of hotlines for reporting loss of credit card from Hong Kong banks
+6. Get information of Tender Invitation and Notice of Award of Contracts from Hong Kong Monetary Authority

 ## Examples